dkroy/commando/README.md

     </tbody>
   </table>

-#### Include Keyword ####
+#### Include ####

 *Include recipes by ID.*
 The contents of the included recipes are injected at execution.
 You may include multiple recipes, or even include the same recipe multiple times. **Only** include recipes that use the **same interpreter**, this is checked and enforced at execution.
 Multi-level includes are not currently supported, i.e. an included recipe cannot include other recipes itself.
 Want this feature?
-[Send us](commando@nodesocket.com) an e-mail.
+[Send us](mailto:commando@nodesocket.com) an e-mail.

 Current Version
 ---------------